 Welcome to our tips for cat rescues who want to use social media to boost their profile and, hopefully, their adoption rates.

-In 2018 even the smallest rescued realises that they need basic social media skills to help maximise adoptions.
+Even the smallest rescued realises that they need basic social media skills to help maximise adoptions.
 What would you, as a social media savvy volunteer, suggest to help them save more lives.
-Here’s what we hope will help” [Originally published 2013 – extensively revised May 2018]
+Here’s what we hope will help” [Extensively revised May 2019]

 - What is Social Media?

 - Does my Rescue need Social Media?